-This is a combined lecture and laboratory course emphasizing an advanced understanding of the structural and functional aspects of the human body.
-This course a semester course offering in Human Anatomy and Physiology The course will cover the divisions of the nervous system, somatic and special senses, endocrine system, blood, cardiovascular, lymphatic, and immunity systems, as well as digestive, nutritional, respiratory, urinary and reproductive systems.
-Fluid and acid/base balance will also be covered.
+This is a lecture and laboratory course emphasizing an advanced understanding of the structural and functional aspects of the human body.
+This course is the second in a two semester series.
+The course covers hematology, somatic and special senses, the body's nutritional needs, pregnancy and maturation, electrolyte and acid/base balance, and the endocrine, lymphatic, immune, respiratory, cardiovascular, digestive, urinary, and reproductive systems.

-SELECTED TOPICS IN ANATOMY AND PHYSIOLOGY
+SELECTED TOPICS IN ANATOMY AND PHYSIOLOGY 1-4 UNITS

-236ABCD 237ABCD 238ABCD 239ABCD CSU, Associate
+236ABCD 237ABCD 238ABCD 239ABCD

-Lecture: Minimum 16-64 hours per semester and/or Laboratory: Minimum 16-64 hours per semester
+Lecture: Minimum 16-64 hours per semester and/or Laboratory: Minimum 16-64 hours per semester ogy.

-Study of topics of current interest in Anatomy and Physiology,
+Study of topics of current interest in Anatomy and Physiol-